AlparslanAbdikoglu/Lifeisnatural_rework/README.md

 Finalizing the database setup with Supabase.
 Optimizing the deployment for production.
-Additional configuration for scaling and improving app performance.
+Additional configuration for scaling and improving app performance with docker.

 Technologies Used 🛠️
 Frontend: React.js
 Backend: Medusa.js